TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 --------------------------

-If the extension is not available on packagist, the good news is: All TER extensions are available via composer!
+If the extension is not available on packagist, the good news is: All TER extensions are available via Composer!
 That's, why we added `https://composer.typo3.org/` as repository to our :file:`composer.json` some lines above.
 There are little naming conventions: